openmps/openmps/README.md

 		* w : vertical value of velocity vector
 		* p : value of pressure
 		* n : value of particle number density
-	1. or you can load ParaView State File "resultViewer.pvsm" for instance.
+	1. or you can load ParaView State File "resultView.pvsm" for instance.

 ## Desclaimer
 Anyone is not responsible for any damages or corrupts by this project.
 Download and use this project at your own risk.